TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 ## 2. Create Private Packages

 This way is a bit pro.
-We used Gitlab and Satis - it took a month to set up all access rights correctly (Gitlab CI and Satis server).
+We used Gitlab and Satis - it took a month to set up all access rights correctly (Gitlab CI and Satis server tend to argue).
 It's so much pain, there is even [official paid service](https://packagist.com/) for it.

 ### Advantages